-The Plant Exchange is hosting our last summer garden pop-up sale on Saturday, July 19 from 9am-12pm at 3811 Lakeshore Avenue in Oakland.
-A sample of items is featured above and more can be seen here.
-We are clearing inventory to make room for more pop-up sales in the fall, so look for special prices on many items!
+The Plant Exchange is hosting our first garden pop-up sale of 2026 on Saturday, March 28 from 9am-12pm at 3811 Lakeshore Avenue in Oakland.
+Many of the available items can be seen here.

 Come check out our:

-POTS - large and decorative pots, including matching sets and one-of-a-kinds, lots of terra cotta of all sizes, tall ceramic accent pots, cement urns and pedestals, handmade pottery, pot saucers, orchid pots, as well as a great assortment of plant stands and hangers.
+POTS - tall ceramic accent pots, large and decorative pots, including matching sets and one-of-a-kinds, lots of terra cotta of all sizes, handmade pottery, pot saucers, orchid pots, as well as a great assortment of metal plant stands and shepherds crook hangers.

-Arrive early for best selection - we expect things to go quickly!!!
+As always, arrive early for best selection - we expect things to go quickly!!!
 Everything will be priced to sell.
-See available items in the photo link.
-Hope to see you there!

 Plant Exchanges are a WONDERFUL way to build community and teams!!!